vincevertulfo/python_mysql_pipeline/README.md

-# Dockerized Python-MySQL Data Pipeline
+# Containerized Python-MySQL Data Pipeline

 ## About the Project